-In many cases one will be able to organize categories into still boarder themes/concepts.
-Sometimes this may not be possible, or categories may be themes/concepts (the two overlap).
+Sometimes grouping categories into themes may not be possible or necessary, or categories may be themes/concepts (the two overlap).
 The notion, however, is that if there are many categories of data, it may be possible to further combine these into more general concepts that better reveal important information or meaning in the data.
 At this point some categories may be discarded as unimportant or because these categories provide little relevant, helpful information for telling the story of this research.